The Geometry of Sparse Analysis Regularization: The unit ball of the sparse analysis regularizer

 where $U$ is a basis of the null-space of $D$.
 In order to find the dimension of $\Ker B$, one can use either QR reduction or SVD (Singular Value Decomposition).
 Here, we used an SVD approach.

 We now illustrate these definitions in low dimension (it is known that the study of the number of faces is a very difficult task in general~\cite{mcmullen1970maximum,billera1980}), when $D$ correspond to the incidence matrix of a complete graph on $n=4$ vertices and $p=6$ edges.
-Among $3^p = 729$ possible signs, only $75$ are feasible, and among them $14$ are extremal.
-We report in \cref{fig:extremal4} the pattern of such signs up to centrosymetry of the unit-ball, i.e., we only show 7 of the 14 extremal signs.
+Among $3^p = 729$ possible signs, only $75$ are feasible, and among them $14$ are extreme.
+We report in \cref{fig:extremal4} the pattern of such signs up to centrosymmetry of the unit-ball, i.e., we only show 7 of the 14 extreme signs.

-We can go further, and consider the sub-poset (of the poset of all signs) of feasible signs and try to represent it with an Hasse diagram associated thanks to \cref{prop:inclusion-sign}. \Cref{fig:extremal4hass} depicts such a diagram where purple nodes represent the minimal element, e.g., the extremal signs whereas yellow nodes are maximal element (every feasible sign is a sub-sign of a maximal sign).
-The construction of the diagram is done by constructing the directed acyclic graph associated to the poset.
-Note that if such DAG was known, finding extremal points is reduced to the problem of finding terminal node of the DAG, which can be done by breadth-first search.
-Such construction is obviously of a pure theoretical interest since it scales exponentially with the dimension.